shenfeng/tiny-web-server/README.md

 `tiny <port>`, opens a server in the current directory, port default to 9999, just like `python -m SimpleHTTPServer`

+I use it as a lightweight File Browser.

 TODO
 ----